 Under the federal American Rescue Plan (ARP) Act, Kellogg Community College received approximately $4.3 million to provide emergency grants to students to help offset the costs associated with attending an institution of higher education or for emergency costs that arise due to coronavirus.
 Eligible expenses include tuition, food, housing, course materials, technology, health care and childcare.
-Detailed reports on each of the grant programs can be found by clicking the link above; information regarding student distributions under the ARPA stimulus can be found in the following sections.
+Detailed reports on each of the grant programs can be found by clicking the link directly below; information regarding student distributions under the ARPA stimulus can be found in the following sections.

 Who is eligible?